lbsa71/ollama-batch-cluster/README.md

 {"role": "user", "content": "How did the Roman Empire maintain control over such a vast territory?"}
 {"role": "user", "content": "Examine the relationship between the Roman Senate and the Emperor."}
 {"role": "user", "content": "What technological innovations did the Romans contribute to modern society?"}
-{"role": "user", "content": "Analyze the role of the Roman economy in sustaining the empire’s growth and stability."}
+{"role": "user", "content": "Analyze the role of the Roman economy in sustaining the empire's growth and stability."}
 {"role": "user", "content": "Describe the causes and consequences of the Roman Empire's split into Eastern and Western regions."}
 ```